 You Main Advantage as a Presenter

 Unlike a regular 30-second TV ad, you have more time to present your topic in front of your audience.
-While TV viewers switch channels the second an ad comes in, your panel of clients are in the boardroom because they want to hear what you have to say.
+While TV viewers switch channels the second an ad comes in, your clients are in the boardroom because they want to hear what you have to say.

 Even with a willing audience and a longer presentation window, you must convince them that they invested their time well by listening to you.
 At most, you have fifteen minutes to impress everyone in the room.
 Within that time frame, you need to show, not tell them why they should care about you and why they need to buy your offering.